 Try a preset palette by selecting it below.

-Note: this will overwrite any existing edits you've made to colours in your tree!
+Note: clicking on a palette below will overwrite any existing edits you've made to colours in your tree!
 Your previous set of colours will be available in this list to go back to for a short time so long as you don't refresh the page.

 To add parents for , click 'show in tree' below, hover over the name and click the 'add parents' button